ytorg/Yotter/SELF-HOSTING.md

 * Open the MySQL prompt line (Use the previously set MySQL root password!)
     `mysql -u root -p`

+> If you have problems with the root password try running `sudo mysql` and then run this query: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'YOUR_PASSWORD';`.
+This changes the password for the user `root` by `YOUR_PASSWORD`

 Now you should be on the MySQL prompt line (`mysql>`).
 So let's create the databases:

 > Change `<db-password>` for a password of your like.
 It will be the password for the dabase user `yotter`.
 Don't choose the same password as the root user of MySQL for security.